-In a real-world scenario we would have at hand a variety of potential models to describe the available data: therefore, we repeated the exercise of remapping our non-parametric reconstruction to other four parametric models: a generalised Gaussian distribution, a Cauchy distribution, an exponential distribution and a uniform distribution.
+In a real-world scenario we would have at hand a variety of potential models to describe the available data: therefore, we repeated the exercise of remapping our non-parametric reconstruction to four other parametric models: a generalised Gaussian distribution, a Cauchy distribution, an exponential distribution and a uniform distribution.
 The details of these models can be found in appendix~\ref{app:pop_model}.
 In figure~\ref{fig:comp_beta}, we compare the posteriors on $\beta$ obtained by remapping onto these different families of distributions and rank them accordingly.
 The highest values of $\beta$ are found for the two models that encompass the true (simulated) distribution --- namely, the Gaussian and the generalised Gaussian -- recalling that $\beta$ does not include a dimensionality penalty.
 The other distribution families are disfavoured with respect to these two: the Cauchy and exponential distribution, despite their bell-like shape, have tails that do not match the simulated Gaussian distribution, whereas the uniform distribution displays none of the features found by the non-parametric inference and thus gets heavily suppressed.

 In figure~\ref{fig:comp_cauchy} we report the posterior distribution on the parameters of the Cauchy distribution obtained via both remapping approaches as well as via direct inference.
-We observe that the direct inference and the unweighted remapping posteriors exhibit little overlap, mostly due to the $\gamma$ parameter.
-The flexible binning posterior encompasses both, but with a maximum a posteriori more in agreement with the weighted remapping posterior.
-This suggests that, for models that provide a poor description of the data, the remapping procedure does not provide the same posterior as direct inference, although the flexible binning procedure can still provide a valid parameter estimate, as it inflates the posterior uncertainty.
+We observe that the direct inference and the unweighted remapping posteriors exhibit little overlap, particularly for the $\gamma$ parameter.
+The flexible binning posterior encompasses both distributions, but with a maximum a posteriori value more in agreement with the weighted remapping posterior.
+This demonstrates that, for models that provide a poor description of the data, neither remapping procedure provides the same posterior as direct inference, although the flexible binning procedure can still provide a valid parameter estimate, as it inflates the posterior uncertainty.